ashn-dot-dev/site/src/blog/2025-08-14-how-to-fix-wsl2-disk-space-bloat.md

 This morning when I hopped online for work I was greeted with a murder mystery.
-For some unknown reason, my WSL2 Ubuntu installation had eaten over a third of my 1 TB disk space even though the actual content within distro was less than 10 GB:
+For some unknown reason, my WSL2 Ubuntu installation had eaten over a third of my 1 TB disk space even though the actual content within the distro was less than 10 GB:

 ![WSL2 taking up 373 GB of disk space](/blog/2025-08-14-how-to-fix-wsl2-disk-space-bloat/ubuntu-373gb.png)